lottagrandpa/Sorting-Hat-iOS-Application/README.md

 Harry Potter - The sorting App
 ===============================
-The version of my xcode is built on V11.3 iphone8 and if there's any incompatible issues I could display my work directly on my laptop.
+The version of my xcode is built on V11.3 iphone8.

 Database
 -----------
-the foundation of the database was grabbed from https://hp-api.herokuapp.com.
+The foundation of the database was grabbed from https://hp-api.herokuapp.com. using Python.
 The data was extended using information from https://harrypotter.fandom.com.
 The database was converted to xml and an xml parser implemented in swift.
 The xml parser does not only read the data into a single list, but sorts the data into four lists based on the house-attribute in the data.
 Images were completely replaced, as the original ones were not suitable for the layout of the app.

 Multiple Houses